fruit trees for the southwest

 Granny Smith Apple Image by Roselie Judd from Pixabay

 Jonathan – Malus Domestica ‘Jonathan’.
-Usually large size apple.
+Usually a large-sized apple.
 Bright Red stripes with a Yellow background.
 Very juicy, crisp, and white flesh.
 Very good all-purpose apple.
 Self-fertile.
 Ripens in October.
 A good pollinator for other apple trees.

 Red Delicious – Malus x domestica ‘Red Delicious’.
 Very Crisp and juicy apple.
-It does well in colder climates you can pollinate with the Golden Delicious.
+It does well in colder climates, and you can pollinate with the Golden Delicious.
 Ripens in late August-early September.
 Harvest in late fall.
 Needs about 900 chilling hrs.

 Fruit trees for the Southwest